ils menswear and men's clothing part 2: 2023 until we all need stillsuits

 in my world, jeans and suit pants and pretty much all other forms of long pants other than sweatpants are simply not even part of the thought process. this world sucks, why do i need to be uncomfortable in it just so i can fit into some bourgeois ideas of propriety?

-a tv star not a dirty computer man (the table is the table), Wednesday, 7 January 2026 18:04 (five days ago)
+a tv star not a dirty computer man (the table is the table), Wednesday, 7 January 2026 18:04 (one month ago)

 It's prob a life's work to define our own personal relationship to menswear or streetwear or both, lol